What is Notting Hill Carnival?

 The Windrush generation

-During this period, Notting Hill was also a stronghold for fascist politician Oswald Mosley’s Union Movement, a far-right movement which spurred the local white working-class population to “Keep Britain White”.
+At this time Notting Hill was also a stronghold for fascist politician Oswald Mosley’s Union Movement, a far-right movement that urged the local white working-class population to “Keep Britain White”.

 The London Caribbean Carnival

-The very first London Caribbean Carnival was held indoors at St Pancras Town Hall in January 1959 in response to the racial attacks and increased tensions.
+The very first version of Knotting Hill Carnival was the London Caribbean Carnival.
+It was held indoors at St Pancras Town Hall in January 1959 in response to the racial attacks and increased tensions.
 The event was organised by Trinidadian, Claudia Jones, and televised by the BBC.

 Claudia founded Britain’s first major Black newspaper, West Indian Gazette, in 1958 and has gone down in history as the Mother of Notting Hill Carnival which is not actually correct.
 She is certainly the Mother of Caribbean Carnival in Britain.